 These Hudson Valley Corn Mazes Are A-Maize-ing

-Do you have what it takes to make it through the local labyrinths?
+Do you have what it takes to make it through the farm labyrinths this fall?

 The maze at Barton